paperduck/algo/README.md

 ## Live Trading
 - It is referred to as a "daemon" because it is intended to be self-sufficient and not require monitoring or adjustment.
-- The daemon should be run like this: `$ python3 algo.py`.
 - Each strategy gets its own module.
 For example, the `/src/strategies/fifty.py` module encapsulates one simple strategy.

 ## Platform Design: Scalability and Modularity